majeranoL/majeranoL/README.md

 # 💫 About Me:
 I'm an aspiring full-stack developer who loves building projects that solve real-world problems.
-I enjoy working with Android Studio, Firebase, React, and Many more technologies, and I'm always exploring new technologies to improve my skills.<br><br>I’m currently working on projects like:<br><br>Mobile apps with authentication and real-time features<br><br>Systems with database integration<br><br>My goal is to keep learning, collaborating, and creating impactful software that makes a difference.
+I enjoy working with Android Studio, Firebase, React, and Many more technologies, and I'm always exploring new technologies to improve my skills.<br><br>I’m currently working on projects like:<br><br>Mobile apps with authentication and real-time features<br><br>Systems with database integration<br><br>My goal is to keep learning, collaborating, and creating impactful software that makes a difference...

 ## 🌐 Socials: